Evdawg/ff_data/README.md

 #### Data Analysis and Visualization:
 Perform data analysis with your preferred tools.
 This project is to practice Microsoft Power BI.

+### Methods:
+Created measure that calculates the three-week rolling average per player of fantasy points in half-ppr scoring.
+This measure is dynamic based off latest week of the selected season.
+This measure will calculate previous occurences, ie) If a player was injured in early season, the average shown will be their latest three games played.

 **todo:**
 - Create visuals per player position per week